Stop Your Dog From Barking

 Think of a lazy afternoon when you’re watching TV at home.
 You’re not paying attention to your dog at all, and he’s lazily being quiet laying on the couch while you relax.
 There’s suddenly a knock at the door and he runs and barks in the door’s direction.
 You immediately spring to action, calming him down by speaking to him and comforting him with pets on the head.
 Perhaps even attend to his needs by purchasing some cool dog toys, these will ensure that your dog gets played with and will feel happy that you are spending quality time with him.
 Attention, in this case both verbal and physical, is a reward to the dog for barking.

 How To Train Your Dog Not To Bark

 Do you see how these routine behaviors are teaching your dog that barking gets results?
 When he was quiet on the couch, he didn’t get your attention.
 But when he was barking and acting aggressively, he was your main focus.
 Unintentional rewarding of bad behavior can be confusing for your dog, and the onus is on you to change up your routine.

 The most effective method of changing the narrative is to reverse your reaction.
-Shower your dog with affection and attention, treats and toys when he is the most quiet and well-mannered, and you’ll start to reinforce those more ideal behaviors.
+Shower them with affection and attention, treats and toys for your dog when he is the quietest and well-mannered, and you’ll start to reinforce those more ideal behaviors.
 Likewise, work to ignore the barking and bad behavior by not touching, acknowledging, or speaking to your dog when they’re barking.
 Your dog will soon learn that those behaviors no longer brings him a reward.
 This can be difficult for dog lovers, especially at first because you’re used to comforting your dog, but trust me, the barking will soon stop and you can again reward their good behavior.
 If you find that your dog barks when they are nervous then you may have to find ways to calm them down.
 For example, if their barking is extremely bad when fireworks go off then they may need waggedy supplements to help calm them.

 Stay Diligent for Lasting Results